About Asrc Federal Holding Company, LLC

 The company seeks to adhere to traditional Inupiat values of protecting the land, the environment, and the native culture, while developing economic programs.

-ASRC Federal Holding Company provides professional and technical services to the federal government (including aviation, space and missile defense, base operations, resource and development, engineering, IT, and financial management).
+ASRC Federal Holding Company provides professional and technical services to the federal government (including defense and intelligence agencies, engineering, IT, infrastructure support, professional and technical services to civil).

 ASRC Energy Services offers oilfield engineering, operations, maintenance, construction, fabrication, regulation and permitting, and other services to oil and gas companies.
-The company provides services to the energy industry throughout Alaska, Canada, and the Gulf of Mexico, as well as in Russia.
+The company provides services to the energy industry throughout Alaska, and the Gulf of Mexico.

-ASRC Construction Holding Company provides construction services to commercial and government clients in Alaska, the lower-48, the Gulf of Mexico, and in other countries.
+ASRC Construction Holding Company provides construction services to commercial and government clients in Alaska, the Lower 48, and in other countries.

-ASRC represents 12,000 members/shareholders in eight villages on the North Slope of Alaska: Anaktuvuk Pass, Atqasuk, Barrow, Kaktovik, Nuiqsut, Point Hope, Point Lay, and Wainwright.
-ASRC has its head office in Barrow, with a major administrative office in Anchorage.
+ASRC represents approximately 13,000 members/shareholders in eight villages on the North Slope of Alaska: Anaktuvuk Pass, Atqasuk, Kaktovik, Nuiqsut, Point Hope, Point Lay, Utqiagvik, and Wainwright.
+ASRC has its head office in Utqiagvik, with a major administrative office in Anchorage.
 It has other subsidiary offices in the Lower 48 states.

 Mergers and Acquisitions